 My personal favorite movie tree has to be Groot from Guardians Of The Galaxy.
-He can only say “I am Groot” and hangs out with a smart aleck raccoon, but is my favorite science fiction character of all time.
+He can only say “I am Groot” and hangs out with a smart-aleck raccoon, but it is my favorite science fiction character of all time.
 It was previously Chewbacca, but Groot won me over.

 Fine Art Print and Wall Art Options

 My Forest and Tree landscape photographs are offered in the following styles:

 - Lumachrome® HD Trulife® Acrylic Prints